cl91/NeptuneOS/readme.md

 If you specify `direct`, then QEMU will load the seL4 kernel and the NTOS image directly (using `-kernel` and `-initrd`).
 If you specify `iso` or `uefi`, it will load the boot iso built by `mkiso.sh`.
-The `uefi` option will also configure QEMU to load the UEFI firmware (note we have not implemented drawing in UEFI mode yet so there will not be a text console).
+The `uefi` option will also configure QEMU to load the UEFI firmware, which provides a nice high definition framebuffer console.
 Otherwise, the boot floppy created by `mkfloppy.sh` is used.
 Extra arguments are passed to QEMU.
 For instance, to run the `i386` release build with PC speaker enabled in QEMU you can pass the following (this assumes you are using a recent QEMU version and have pulseaudio)